 - As soon as an alarm threshold is exceeded, the respective LED goes on and the output is activated.
-See chapter 6.1! - Alarms can only be reset, when the alarm threshold is no longer exceeded.
-Reset latching alarms with the reset button R. - The programmed alarm thresholds will not be changed by a sensor replacement, as far as the same sensor type is used.
+See chapter 6.1! - The programmed alarm thresholds will not be changed by a sensor replacement, as far as the same sensor type is used.
 If you change the sensor type, the ex works settings of the sensor module will apply.
 These can be changed to user specific values.